Wisconsin State Law Library

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant, who is a licensee, employee, or nonclient resident of a specified entity, had sexual contact or sexual intercourse with a client of that entity.
+To be guilty of this offense, the prosecution must prove that the defendant, who is a licensee, employee, or nonclient resident of a specified entity, had sexual contact with a client of that entity.

 Elements of the Offense